 Given the above there is a need to prioritise interventions on buses to strengthen the core commercial bus network and make it economically viable and sustainable.
-If this core commercial network continues to shrink there is a risk of further decline where paying passengers are put off by poor unreliable or non-existent services, leading to further revenue declines and thus further cuts etc. A decline of this nature would have serious impacts, it:
+If this core commercial network continues to shrink there is a risk of further decline where paying passengers are put off by poor, unreliable or non-existent services, leading to further revenue declines and further service cuts.
+A decline of this nature would have serious impacts, it:

-- puts intolerable pressure on the very limited resources for supported bus services; - will add to the number of car journeys and congestion; - makes the achievement of net zero carbon unachievable. - undermines the regional economy and the quality of life in the region.
+- puts intolerable pressure on the very limited resources for supported bus services - will add to the number of car journeys and congestion; - makes the aim of net zero carbon by 2030 unachievable. - undermines the economy and quality of life in the region.

 The BSIP funding provides a one-off opportunity to turn that spiral of decline into real progress.
-It is one-off because it is a time limited budget (to 24/25) and unlikely to be repeated in the current economic climate.
-It is also a one-off opportunity because our net zero target is only 8 years away.
+It is one-off because it is a time limited budget (to March 2025) and continual representations to Government will need to be made both regionally and nationally in the current economic climate for its continuation post March 2025 in some form.
+It is also an opportunity because our net zero target is only 8 years away.